 - Our Dwarves Are All the Same/Our Gnomes Are Weirder: There's a great variety of house-spirits, diminutive red cap-wearing bearded humanoids, and similar creatures, possibly later contaminated with German (-ic) folk beliefs.
 The closest Slavic equivalent to fantasy dwarves were more like house-spirits or gnomes.
 The confusion is occasionally worsened by linguistics.
 An example?

 - Our Mermaids Are Different: A "rusalka" is basically what people called a mermaid.
 The difference is that rusalki did not have a fish tail and looked like regular human women, mainly because they were thought to be physical manifestations of the spirits of young women who drowned (or were killed violently near a body of water).
 Another difference is that they were usually hostile and would come out mostly at night, because if the sun dried their skin completely, they would die: this time permanently.
+There were also myths of "true" mermaids among the western Slavs (although they were fonder of rivers than the sea), and they show up on many Polish coats of arms.

 - Our Vampires Are Different: the Slavic vampires were the basis for the modern idea of a vampire.
 They were notably different to the Dracula kind of modern vampires, however; having several Evolution Powerups; starting out as a Living Shadow, then developing into a Blob Monster, and finally a Humanoid Abomination with a scaly, clawed left hand.
 They were able to shapeshift into butterflies.
 They sometimes spawned from-of all things-rotten pumpkins, melons, and squash.